guaguanco127/br.delay.pitch/README.md

 ## <a name="Version"></a>Version History

-Version 1.1 included a dc block into the feedback line
+Version 1.1 included a dc block into the feedback line on 05-14-2024